swaroop-a/Document_analysis_using_homography/README.md

 7. **Text Extraction**: The code extracts text from specific regions of the aligned image.
 You can specify the regions of interest in the `data` list by providing the coordinates (xmin, xmax, ymin, ymax) of each region and a label for identification.

 8. **Text Recognition**: The code uses Tesseract OCR to recognize text from the specified regions of interest.
-It also demonstrates using PaddleOCR for OCR, which can be an alternative for text recognition.

 9. **Result Display**: The extracted text from each region of interest is printed for further analysis.